 Friday 08:00AM to 01:00 PM

-The Library is closed on Sabbath (Saturday) and in the public holidays staff and leave promptly at closing time.
+The Library is closed in the Sabbath (Saturday) and in the public holidays

 Warning for closure shall be given 15 minutes before the closing time.
-Users shall co-operate with library
+Users shall co-operate with library staff and leave promptly at closing time.